Chesterfield Ads

 1

 Full color 10" x 13" ad shows a smiling man holding up two cigarettes of different lengths and holding his thumb and forefinger about the same distance apart.
 The ad headline says that the Chesterfield 101 is "A silly millimeter longer than the 100's.
 It isn't much.
 But wait 'til you taste it".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+It then finishes by saying that "It's one better".

 June 14, 1968